carterprince/spotify-classification/README.md

 }
 ```

-This ensures we have a consistent way to read the performance of each model and how each hyperparameter affected the results.
+This ensures that for each notebook we have a consistent, streamlined way to read the performance of each model and to see how each hyperparameter affected the results.
+This will be immensely useful for writing the final report.

 ## Requirements